mbergman257/mbergman257.github.io/_projects/docking.md

     </div>
 </div>
 <div class="caption">
     The AUV we used to validate our methods is the IVER3 AUV (top left).
-We also constructed a flat-funnel shaped docking station with a light beacon for autonomous visual identification (top right).
-The two interface for recharging when the AUV makes full contact inside the docking station (bottom).
+A flat-funnel shaped docking station is used with a light beacon for autonomous visual identification (top right).
+The AUV and recharging station's electrodes make contact when the AUV is fully docked into the flat funnel (bottom).
 </div>

-At first, we attempted classical computer vision techniques, such as blob detection and brightest pixel methods, however, interactions with sunlight at the surface interfered heavily with these classical methods.
-We moved to a CNN-based method to learn a more complex representation of the system.
+At first, we attempted classical computer vision techniques to detect the light beacon, such as blob detection and brightest pixel methods.
+However, bubbles and sunlight interactions with the surface interfered heavily with these classical methods.
+We moved to a CNN-based method to learn a more robust model.
+I developed the CNN and integrated it into the AUV's perception system.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">